Summary

 That is not a confidence-inspiring approach.
 You would expect introspection: what did we do wrong, how can we structurally correct it?
 How can we guarantee transparency and thus show that we are becoming a little more reliable again because we are making adjustments thanks to criticism from outside?

-For the media, this is not necessary.
-They consider systemic criticism to be 'far-right' and 'anti-democratic'.
+This is not necessary for the media.
+They consider system criticism 'extreme right' and 'anti-democratic'.
 They support the incumbent parties and they prefer to keep the troublemakers at bay.
-According to them, the problem is on the side of the disobedient citizen who refuses to trust the government.
+According to them, the problem lies on the side of the disobedient citizen who refuses to trust the government.

 Say what you do